apache/doris-website/README.md

 # Doris document website

-This repo is for [Apache Doris(Incubating) website](https://doris.apache.org)
+This repo is for [Apache Doris Website](https://doris.apache.org)

-And it use Github Action to automatically sync content from [Apache Doris(Incubating) Code Repo](https://github.com/apache/incubator-doris)
+And it use Github Action to automatically sync content from [Apache Doris Code Repo](https://github.com/apache/doris)

 There are 2 Github Actions: